volkankaraali/drop-apple/README.md

 ## How to work?
 On the screen, there is a tree.
-First, the branches are randomly generated with apples on them using **utils/getBranches.js** (a random branches is generated from 5 to 11).
+First, the branches are randomly generated with apples on them using **utils/getBranches.js** (random branches is generated from 5 to 11).
 To collect apples, you need to shake the tree using the *shake button*.
 After clicking the shake button, apples will randomly drop from the branches using **utils/getRandomDropApples.js**.
 You can continue shaking the tree until there are no more apples left.
 And than you can continue to collect apples via *new tree button*.
 Lastly, you can see the collected apples in your basket.

 #